octimot/StoryToolkitAI/FEATURES.md

 "Disable from conversation".
 Again, you're sending all of these messages to AI each time you send a new prompt, plus a variation of the Initial Context.

-You can reset the conversation at any point by typing `[reset]` in the Assistant window.
+You can reset the conversation at any point by typing `/reset` (or `[reset]` in older versions) in the Assistant window.
 This will not remove the Initial Context.

-You can reset the entire Chat History by typing `[resetall]` in the Assistant window.
-This will remove both the Initial Context and the Conversation.
+You can reset the entire Chat History by typing `/resetall` (or `[resetall]` in older versions) in the Assistant window.
+This will remove both the
+Initial Context and the Conversation.

 You should make use of these reset functions as often as you can, for e.g. when an answer from AI will not improve